jaxron/axonet/README.md

 Axonet offers features that prioritize flexibility and reliability.
 Key features include:

 - **Enhanced HTTP Client**
-  - Make requests to any website using built-in middlewares.
+  - Make requests to any sites using built-in middlewares.
   - Extend the middlewares to suit your needs.
   - Simple request construction using builders.
   - Built on top of Go's standard `http.Client`.